painch-i/fast-wishes/documentation/wish-sheet.md

 Mobile bottom sheet used for both creating and editing a wish.
 It renders in a portal attached to `document.body` with a full-screen mask.
-A sticky header stacks a drag handle, a one-line title and a secondary subtitle.
-The body is the only scrollable area and the footer remains visible with safe-area padding, exposing **Annuler** and a primary **Ajouter/Enregistrer** button.
+A sticky header stacks a drag handle, a one-line title and a secondary subtitle with the primary **Ajouter/Enregistrer** action on the right.
+The body is the only scrollable area and no footer is needed.
 While open, body scrolling is locked and `overscroll-behavior: contain` prevents pull-to-refresh.

 All labels, placeholders and helper text are sourced from the `i18n` bundles, allowing the sheet to adapt to any supported locale.